These Notes are divided into the following sections:

 Depending on the nature of the duplication (e.g. exact duplication, rerefinement of a previously submitted structure, study by different authors on the same compound, etc.) and the current status of the article that is matched, the submission system may return the article to the authors, assign the article to the Co-editor of the matching article, ask the authors to confirm that the article is a resubmission, or merely report the duplication.

-The Managing Editor will inform a Co-editor, where possible, if a new manuscript they have been assigned is on a subject identical to a manuscript they are already handling.
+The Section Editor or Managing Editor will inform a Co-editor, where possible, if a new manuscript they have been assigned is on a subject identical to a manuscript they are already handling.
 In such a case, the authors should be advised to cross-reference their articles.
 We should insist on the elimination of duplicate material and on adequate comparison of the two sets of data and results.
 If one article has already been accepted before the second is submitted and detected, the first article should have a `Note in proof' added that refers to the later article which should contain an adequate comparison of both sets of data and results.

 In case duplicate manuscripts are accepted by different Co-editors before the duplication is detected, both Co-editors will be informed by the Managing Editor and asked to remain in close communication until the two articles have been modified by their respective authors in light of the duplication to the satisfaction of each Co-editor.
-In the unlikely event that an important difference arises that cannot be mutually resolved by the Co-editors, the Editor will resolve the matter.
+In the unlikely event that an important difference arises that cannot be mutually resolved by the Co-editors, the Section Editor will resolve the matter.
 Except for extraordinary circumstances, a Co-editor's acceptance of an article may be reversed only by their own action.

 If a submission describes a structure that has already been published, this will be flagged up in the review material as a result of a database search.
-Such a report should be accepted only if it it judged to make a significant improvement in the quality of the reported structure or its interpretation.
-Simply reporting an essentially unchanged structure at a different temperature is not usually sufficient grounds for publication.
+Such an article should be accepted only if it it judged to make a significant improvement in the quality of the reported structure or its interpretation.
+Simply reporting an essentially unchanged structure at a different temperature is not sufficient grounds for publication.
 Authors must reference the earlier work(s) and describe how the new report improves on what is already published.
 A new polymorph, different solvate, or other clearly different crystal form of a previously studied material is a genuinely new result and should not be rejected as a duplication; in this case, authors should be asked to reference the related work if they have not done so.

 For the present, Co-editors are expected to retain a copy of all correspondence for a period of 1 year.
-It is not necessary to retain the CIF and structure factors as these will be held by the Editorial Office.
+It is not necessary to retain the WORD document, CIF and structure factors as these will be held by the Editorial Office.
 All correspondence carried out via the article status page will be archived by the Editorial Office; it is not necessary for Co-editors to keep copies of this correspondence.

 The Managing Editor will check that the manuscript and accompanying materials are complete and, if they are, will give the accepted date of the paper as the date upon which the manuscript was received in Chester.
 If the paper is incomplete in any way, the Managing Editor will ask the author directly to supply the missing material or details or will consult with the Co-editor if there is a scientific problem.
 The acceptance date will then be printed as the date on which the last required item is received by the Managing Editor.
 Proofs are prepared in pdf format and the author is informed by e-mail that they are ready for downloading.
 The author is expected to return corrections to the proofs within fourteen days to the Managing Editor.
-The Editor also reviews all proofs carefully at the same time as the authors; if significant changes are required as a result of this editorial review, the authors will be contacted immediately.
+The Section Editor also reviews all proofs carefully at the same time as the authors; if significant changes are required as a result of this editorial review, the authors will be contacted immediately via the Editorial office.

 The purpose of this section is to promote consistency in the treatment of submissions, and to draw attention to the points that most often need to be checked and amended.
 Co-editors should draw the authors' attention to these points when requesting revisions.
 This information will also be made available to authors to encourage them to produce good quality submissions in the first place.
 A sample review checklist is given in Section 7.